 As an important part of your professional education, Biology majors are expected to attend department seminars.
-Note that attending seminars and writing abstracts summarizing them are required for graduation (see “Senior Capstone,” in the Major's Handbook).
+Note that attending seminars and writing abstracts summarizing them are required for graduation (see “Senior Capstone” in the Major's Handbook).
 Biology seminars are scientific presentations given by faculty or guest speakers.
-See one of the professors (listed below) in charge of seminar scheduling for arrangements if you have suggestions for speakers.
+See the professor in charge of seminar scheduling for arrangements if you have suggestions for speakers.
 Once you have declared a Biology major, you will be notified by email of upcoming seminars on campus that are relevant for Biology majors, and if they count for your abstracts.
-It is in your best interest to declare a Biology major before your junior year.
+It is in your best interest to declare a Biology major before your junior year, in order to receive this information.

-- Time: See the schedule below.
-If you enter after the start of the seminar, please try to enter as quietly as possible and avoid walking in front of the slide projector.
-Seminars are free and open to the public.
+- If you enter after the start of the seminar, please try to enter as quietly as possible and avoid walking in front of the slide projector.

 - Questions are encouraged at the end of each seminar.